Hear from Rhonda Roorda

 Available Spring 2026 — Temple University Press

-Pre-Order Now — Save 25% with code 26BKSHear from Rhonda M. Roorda
+Pre-Order Now — Save 25% with code 26BKSAbout Rhonda M. Roorda

-Rhonda M. Roorda, M.A., is an international speaker and consultant on transracial adoption.
-Her insights have been featured in the Emmy Award–winning show This Is Us.
-She is the author of the acclaimed In Their Voices: Black Americans on Transracial Adoption series and coauthor of a trilogy of groundbreaking books exploring race, family, and identity.
+Rhonda M. Roorda, M.A., is a nationally recognized speaker, author, and consultant on transracial adoption whose insights have been featured on Good Morning America and ABC News, in People magazine, and in the Emmy Award–winning television series This Is Us.
+A transracial adoptee, she is the author of the acclaimed In Their Voices: Black Americans on Transracial Adoption, recognized as a Choice Outstanding Academic Title, and the coauthor of a groundbreaking trilogy on transracial adoption.
+Through her writing, research, and speaking, Roorda has become a leading voice exploring identity, belonging, and the lifelong impact of adoption across racial and cultural boundaries.

 Publishers Weekly